We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

-Over-the-counter exchanges have helped increase liquidity.
+Over-the-counter crypto exchanges have helped increase liquidity.
 Large players now have more options to deal with large blocks of bitcoin, thanks to the companies discussed in depth below.
-For more information on Bitcoin OTC markets, check out this explainer from Brave New Coin.

-Genesis is an OTC trading group based in New York.
-Genesis is a Digital Currency Group company, which is backed by MasterCard and a number of other investment groups.
+Genesis is an OTC trading group and trading platform based in New York other investment groups.

 Genesis has a minimum trade size of 25 BTC, but the average trade is much larger: